 You should avoid over fertilizing your thyme plants.
 This is because thyme does not need a lot of nutrients to survive.

-In addition to this adding too much fertilizer may lead to the plants losing flavour.
+In addition to this adding too much fertilizer may lead to the plants losing flavor, as the more a plant struggles the more pungent they are.
 Think of a hot, rocky outcrop, that is the sort of place thyme grows in the wild.

-You should consider harvesting thyme before the plants flowers for maximum flavour.
+You should consider harvesting thyme before they flower for maximum flavor.